2kool2/accessible-popup/README.md

 * While open; the document body is frozen (no scroll, no keychain).
 * While open; the <kbd>Esc</kbd> key closes the modal while on any focusable object (but not while inside the <code>iframe</code>).
 * Clicking on the lightbox also closes the modal.
-* All customisations are via inline HTML attributes and CSS.<br>No need to edit JavaScript.
 * Just a link is presented when JavaScript is unavailable.